Biography

 Luci Briginshaw was the Winner of the 2021 Fulham Opera Robert Presley Memorial Verdi Prize, also winning the Audience Prize.
 In 2019 she was awarded Audience Prize and Second Prize at the inaugural Opera: By Voice Alone competition.

-Recently, Luci has sung La Contessa di Folleville in Rossini's Il Viaggio a Reims for English Touring Opera and the title role in Mozart's Constanze at West Green Opera, as well as a recital at the Royal Opera House with pianist Erika Gundesen and a UK/Germany tour with Wild Arts as the Queen of the Night in The Magic Flute.
+In 2026 Luci will return to the role of Gilda in Rigoletto for Regents Opera's summer season, and cover Nedda in English Touring Opera's Pagliacci.
+In 2023, Luci sang Contessa di Folleville in Rossini's Il Viaggio a Reims for ETO and created the title role in Mozart's Constanze at West Green Opera.
+In 2024, she gave a recital at the Royal Opera House with pianist Erika Gundesen and toured the UK as the Queen of the Night in Wild Arts' The Magic Flute.

 Previous roles include: The Queen of Shemakha The Golden Cockerel, Fennimore Der Silbersee and title role in Patience (ETO), Aithra Die Ågyptische Helena and Adele Die Fledermaus (Fulham Opera), The Queen of the Night (cover) in The Magic Flute (Glyndebourne), Juliette and cover Marietta Die Tote Stadt (Longborough Festival), Queen of the Night The Magic Flute (OperaUpClose), Donna Anna Don Giovanni (HGO), Gilda Rigoletto (Opera Loki), Leila The Pearl Fishers (Opera South East) and Violetta La Traviata (Opera Loki).